What is ransomware?

 The software quickly locks devices or encrypts files, before demanding a ransom – which can amount to thousands of pounds.
 Ransomware attackers typically ask for payments in Bitcoin or another cryptocurrency, since these are less traceable.

 Beyond financial gain, what is the purpose of a ransomware attack?
 Malicious groups might have ulterior motives for stealing your sensitive data – such as espionage or causing general disruption.

 How ransomware works depends on the operating system you’re using.
 Though initially commonplace on Windows devices, ransomware is no longer a concern reserved for PC users.
 The first mobile ransomware attacks arrived in 2014 – these are typically delivered through deceitful apps and see the entire device locked.

 Apple devices can also fall prey to ransomware.
 The first attacks aimed at Macs were recorded in 2016 – complex techniques were used so harmful files could run in the background for several days in order to get around Apple’s built-in XProtect system.

 Ransomware techniques are ever-changing.
 For example, a 2020 wave of scams has taken advantage of uncertainty surrounding the Covid-19 pandemic.

 Key statistics illustrate the real threat ransomware can pose to businesses, charities and other organisations – after all, this criminal enterprise costs businesses more than £58 billion per year globally.

 - The threat is becoming more commonplace.
-A different organisation falls victim to ransomware every 14 seconds in 2019 and will succumb every 11 seconds by 2021
+According to Cybersecurity Ventures (external link), a different organisation falls victim to ransomware every 14 seconds in 2019 and will succumb every 11 seconds by 2021

 - Similarly, ransomware attacks increased by more than 97% between 2017 and 2019*